hno2/blog/content/Theater/theatre.md

 ## Honiefaith
-In the third height of the Corona-Pandemic I was asked to direct the European Premiere of Honiefaith by Monty DiPietro.
-Honiefaith explores the shadowy world of Japanese "hostess clubs" through the eyes of the foreign women who work there.
+During the third wave of the pandemic, I was asked to direct the European premiere of Honiefaith by Monty DiPietro.
+The play explores the world of Japanese "hostess clubs" through the eyes of foreign women working there.

 ![Reporter Balmori uncovers more of the background of the murder](../images/theatre/honiefaith.jpg) *Reporter Balmori uncovers more of the background of the murder (Photo: T. Schlinck)*

-When a Filipino hostess‘ dismembered body is discovered in a locker in Tokyo, journalist Victor Balmori is thrown into this turbulent scene.
-During his investigations, Balmori is confronted with the peculiarities of the Japanese police system and the everyday racism in Japan, Balmori is looking for a story, but he finds a nightmare.
+When a Filipino hostess's dismembered body is found in a locker in Tokyo, journalist Victor Balmori is pulled into a violent and unsettling world.
+He starts by chasing a story, but soon finds a nightmare shaped by systemic racism and the complexities of the Japanese police system.

+## Hamlet

+For years, I dreamed of directing Hamlet.
+The idea first took shape in 2019, then had to wait through the pandemic and the start of my day job, until it finally became reality in 2025.

+Together with a truly fabulous cast and crew, whom I cannot thank enough, we created an immersive, innovative, and funny version of the play.
+Our local newspaper wrote that it raised the bar for amateur productions and that "a city and university can be happy to have such a great student theatre."

+For me, it was the culmination of everything I had learned over the years in acting and directing and, at the same time, a real stretch.
+We worked with tons of material, built an in-the-round live-video setup, and pushed through long rehearsals full of sweat, tears, physical intensity, and emotional openness.
+In the end, it became exactly the kind of Hamlet I had hoped for.

+Now I am curious to see what comes next.
+Maybe this production will even win an award.

 ## Improvisation
-I love Improvisation.
-Together with a diverse cast of fabulous individuals I teach, train and present this art of spontaneous creation.
-Improvisation is a lot.
-It not only is a great way to learn about yourself and others by listening being present in an environment of trust and vulnerability.
-I think it is the spearhead of learning to lead and to follow.
+I love improvisation.
+Together with a diverse group of amazing people, I teach, train, and perform this art of spontaneous creation.

+For me, improvisation is more than performance.
+It is a way to practice listening, presence, trust, and vulnerability.
+It teaches you when to lead, when to follow, and how to build something meaningful together in the moment.

 ![Performance with the Improtheater Karlsruhe](../images/theatre/impro.jpg) *Performance with the Improtheater Karlsruhe (Photo: Arthur Leon)*